worldmodels/worldmodels.github.io/draft_appendix.md

 ### DoomRNN

 We conducted a similar experiment on the hallucinated Doom environment we called *DoomRNN*.
-Please note that we have not actually attempted to train our agent on the actual <dt-cite key="vizdoom">VizDoom</dt-cite> environment, and had only used VizDoom for the purpose of collecting training data using a random policy. *DoomRNN* is more computationally efficient compared to VizDoom as it only operates in latent space without the need to render a screenshot at each timestep, and does not require running the actual Doom game engine.
+Please note that we have not actually attempted to train our agent on the actual <dt-cite key="vizdoom">VizDoom</dt-cite> environment, and had only used VizDoom for the purpose of collecting training data using a random policy. *DoomRNN* is more computationally efficient compared to VizDoom as it only operates in latent space without the need to render a screenshot at each time step, and does not require running the actual Doom game engine.

 <div style="text-align: center;">
 <img src="https://storage.googleapis.com/quickdraw-models/sketchRNN/world_models/assets/doomrnn.svg" style="display: block; margin: auto; width: 100%;"/>